Sneaky Bullet Journal Myths

 18. Watercolor expertise is a must

 Here is another bullet journal myth that shocked me after I got started.
 I loved the watercolor spreads that I saw.
 So I thought that I would excel at making watercolor letters if I bought watercolor markers.
 I was wrong.
 Unfortunately, using watercolors markers in a bullet journal didn’t help me improve my skills.
 Hopefully, if I stick with it, my technique will improve.
+So if you feel like you must start messing with watercolors to have a perfect bullet journal, know that it isn’t so!

 19. It won’t make you happier

 Finally, bullet journaling will make you happier.
-It is such a fun hobby that allows you to express yourself using fun gadgets that you love.
+It is such a fun hobby that allows you to express yourself using fun tools that you love.
 Bullet journaling allows for a safe space to experiment and try new things.
 Using my creative energy always seems to brighten my day.
 I bet it will brighten your day too.

 More Bullet Journal Myths?